Rovos Rail: 10 Day Namibia Safari

 07h00 Breakfast is served in the dining cars until 10:00.

 13h00 Lunch is served in the dining cars.
-Border formalities with Namibia.
+Enjoy a walking tour of Upington with a sundowner cruise on the Orange River.

 Attorney General of the Cape, Sir Thomas Upington was principally responsible for liquidating the business activities of all the Orange River pirates and capturing their leader, Klaas Lucas.
 When the desperadoes were finally chased away in 1884, the town was founded on the banks of the Orange River and named in his honour.

-Day 4: Fish River Canyon & Garas Park
+Day 4: Fish River Canyon

 Please wear comfortable non-slip walking shoes for the excursions today.

-13h00 Lunch is served in the dining cars.
+12h30 Lunch is served in the dining cars.
 The train travels along the southern reaches of the Kalahari Basin.

 The Fish River rises in the centre of the country before flowing south into the Orange River on Namibia’s border with South Africa.
 It has formed the great Fish River Canyon – the largest canyon in the southern hemisphere